jacobstr/matura/README.md

 * There's currently nothing like PHPUnit's backupGlobals.
 * xit / xdescribe are skipped, but this is not indicated in the ui.
 * Backtraces annoyingly include calls internal to the framework.
+* I'm a fan of [contract tests](http://c2.com/cgi/wiki?AbstractTestCases).
+Class-based tests seem better suited to them, however so I'm in need of inspiration wrt to the callback-driven dsl that matura uses.

 ## Thanks!